awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-disaster-recovery.md

    This Aurora DB cluster becomes the primary cluster of a new Aurora global database when you start adding Regions to it in the next step\.

+   If you are using RDS Proxy, make sure to redirect your application's write operations to the appropriate read/write endpoint of the proxy that's associated with the new primary cluster\.
+This proxy endpoint might be the default endpoint or a custom read/write endpoint\.
+For more information see [How RDS Proxy endpoints work with global databases](rds-proxy-gdb.md#rds-proxy-gdb.endpoints)\.

 1. Add an AWS Region to the DB cluster\.
 When you do this, the replication process from primary to secondary begins\.
 For detailed steps to add a Region, see [Adding an AWS Region to an Amazon Aurora global database](aurora-global-database-getting-started.md#aurora-global-database-attaching)\.

 1. Add more AWS Regions as needed to recreate the topology needed to support your application\.